USC Freshman Year in Prague

 Tuition, fees and visas

-As a full-time visiting student at Anglo-American University you will be paying AAU tuition and fees.
-AAU will send you detailed information with regard to the visa process, registration and other tips once you have applied for admissions.
+As a full-time visiting student at Anglo-American University, you will be paying AAU tuition and fees.
+AAU will send you detailed information about the visa process, registration, and other tips once you have applied for the USC Fall Semester in Prague program.
 See more information about the application process below.

 Academic Calendar, Forms and Deadlines

-- Application Portal – to complete your application please create your profile in the AAU Application Portal.
-Please note that you are required to submit a passport-size photo and a copy of your passport.
-Other documents (such as recommendation letters) are not required because AAU will get this information directly from USC.
+- Application Portal– to complete your application please create your profile in the AAU Application Portal.
+Please note that you are required to submit your passport size picture and passport copy.
+Other documents (such as recommendation letters) are not required because AAU will communicate with the USC and receive additional necessary documents directly.

-Advising and registration for classes will begin once your admission is approved and your tuition payment is received.
+- Advising and registration for classes will begin once your admission is approved and your payment is received

 Student Life and Services for Visiting Students

-Studying abroad is a new experience for most students, therefore, we provide resources to make the journey as easy as possible.
-Before you start your studies, you will get:
+Studying abroad is a new experience for most students.
+Therefore, we provide resources to make the journey as easy as possible.
+Before you start your studies, you will have access to:

-- Overall support from an AAU Coordinator for visiting students.
+- Overall support from AAU Study Abroad and Global Outreach Office for visiting students

 During your stay you will benefit from a centrally located campus and vibrant student life full of events.
-You will be able to participate in a range of student clubs, engage with the Student Council, contribute to AAU’s student magazine – the Lennon Wall or student radio – Sound Bricks and last but not least visit famous sites like the Charles Bridge or the Prague Castle all within a few minutes walk from AAU.
+You will be able to participate in a range of student clubs, engage with the Student Council, contribute to AAU’s student magazine – the Lennon Wall or student radio – Sound Bricks and finally visit famous sites like Charles Bridge or Prague Castle all within a few minutes’ walk from AAU.

-- 2 excursions to destinations outside Prague/semester – Please note that this is optional at extra cost and subject to COVID-19 related restrictions.
+- 2 excursions to destinations outside Prague/semester.
+Please note that this is an optional activity at extra cost

 - 24/7 support in case of a medical or other emergency